andyvroberts/crimson/README.md

 dotnet add package Microsoft.Extensions.Hosting --version 7.0.1
 ```

-In the csproj file, ensure your creating an executable by adding the property group:
+In the csproj file, ensure you are creating an executable by adding the property group:
 ```
 <OutputType>Exe</OutputType>
 ```